commercelayer/commercelayer-sanity-template/README.md

 ---

 Want to learn more about how we built this starter and how you can build yours?
-Sign up for our [newsletter](https://commercelayer.io/blog) to get notified once we publish the article.
+Then you should read [this article](https://commercelayer.io/blog/how-to-build-an-international-ecommerce-website-with-sanity-and-commerce-layer).